Joining our referral service means...

 Better Visiblity

-Inclusion in the new, public-facing directory we are creating
+Gaining visibility to potential new clients through inclusion in a new, public-facing lawyer directory we are creating

 How it works